EarthSystemDiagnostics/climproxyrecords/readme.md

 `r format(Sys.time(), "%d %B, %Y")`

+# Contents of `climproxyrecords`

+The `climproxyrecords` package supplies published proxy climate record data and compilations.
+So far it includes data from:

+* the Marcott et al (2013) and Shakun et al (2012) compilation

+* the GISP2 Ice Core Temperature and Accumulation Data from Alley (2000)

+* Uk'37 based proxy for core MD99-2275 from Sicre et al (2011)

+* Alkenone based reconstruction for core ODP846 from Herbert et al (2010)

+* Alkenone based reconstruction for core U1313 from Naafs et al (2012)

+For the two compilations the package contains three dataframes: `proxies`, `dating`, and `metadata` (e.g. `marcott.proxies`).
+These contain the proxy data, associated carbon dating information, and metadata respectively.

+For the individual proxies there are similar dataframes.

+`alley.accumulation`

+`alley.temperature`

+`sicre.2011.MD99_2275.age.model`

+`sicre.2011.MD99_2275.metadata`

+`sicre.2011.MD99_2275.temperature`

+`naafs.U1313.temperature`

+`naafs.U1313.metadata`

+`herbert.ODP846.temperature`

+`herbert.ODP846.metadata`

+## Citing the data

+For the compilations, please cite both the compilaton papers (Marcott et al 2013, Shakun et al 2012), and the original sources from which the data were extracted.
+A full list of sources can be found in the metadata dataframes, e.g. `marcott.metadata`.

+For the other records please cite the original papers.
+See the help files e.g.
+`help(sicre.2011.MD99_2275.temperature)` for the correct citations.

 # Using the `climproxyrecords` data package

-After loading the package with , all included data has been "lazy loaded".
-Date are not in memory yet, but are available when the name of an object is passed to the R interpreter.
+After loading the package with `library(climproxyrecords)`, all included data has been "lazy loaded".
+Data are not in memory yet, but are available when the name of an object is passed to the R interpreter.

 ```r